 What is the polar opposite of love?

 In order to reveal this mystery to me, Aphrodite dragged me through the thorns of her rose garden.
 She illustrated for me all the times I feel unloved, by inflicting them upon me.
-It hurt like hell, but by running this gauntlet, eight Divine love conditions were revealed plain as day.
+It hurt like hell, but by running this gauntlet, nine Divine love conditions were revealed plain as day.
 They are listed below.
 As you read them, think about how you felt during the times in your life that you were denied these things, when some jerk was transgressing your divine love, and how you retaliated to correct the problem.

-Aphrodite’s Eight Love Conditions:
+Aphrodite’s Nine Divine Love Conditions:

 When I feel loved, I am in a state of…